🐾 La Ruche Animals – Old & New

 🌾 The Bigger Picture – Life with Animals in Normandy

-Normandy’s countryside life revolves around nature — cows in the fields, swallows over barns, and the quiet hum of tractors at dawn.
 Living among animals keeps us grounded and grateful.
-It’s part of what makes La Manche and Coutances so special: a rhythm of life that still respects the land and its creatures.
+It’s part of what makes La Manche feel different — a slower rhythm that still respects the land and the creatures living on it.

 💚 Love animals as much as we do?

-Or check out our Celebrating Normandy blogs to explore local life, traditions and rural living around Coutances and La Manche.
+Or browse our Celebrating Normandy series for more stories about local life, traditions and rural living around Coutances and La Manche 🌿

 🌟 Final Thought – Heart, Home & Second Chances